readium/architecture/proposals/000-content-protection.md

 A protected publication can be opened in two states: *locked* or *unlocked*.
 A locked publication has a restricted access to its manifest and resources, and can't be rendered with a Navigator.
 It is usually only used to import a publication to the user's bookshelf.

-Readium makes no assumption about the way a Third-Party Protection can unlock a publication.
+Readium makes no assumption about the way a third-party protection can unlock a publication.
 It could for example:

 * fetch the credentials from a web service or an encrypted storage,
-* compute it from locally available data, for example to deobfuscate,
+* compute it from locally available data, for example to deobfuscate resources,
 * display a dialog to the user,
 * start an OAuth authentication flow through a web view,
-* or even, like a format-specific password protection, use the input `credentials` parameter and return an `IncorrectCredentials` error with an associated `Dialog`.
+* or even, like a format-specific password protection, use the `onAskCredentials()` callback provided to the Streamer.

 `ContentProtection` is allowed to prompt the user for its credentials *only* if the `askCredentials` parameter is set to true.
-The rationale is that a reading app might want to import a collection of publications, in which case the user should not be asked for all the credentials.
+The rationale is that a reading app might want to import a collection of publications, in which case the user should not be asked for all its credentials.
+However, background requests are allowed at all time.

-Note that if, for a given third-party protection, a locked publication can't be used to create its manifest at all, then the parsing should fail with an `IncorrectCredentials` error, like with a password-protected ZIP.
+Note that if, for a given third-party protection, a locked publication can't be used to create its `Manifest` at all, then the parsing should fail with an `IncorrectCredentials` error, like with a password-protected ZIP.

 <img src="assets/000-open-statechart.svg">

-### API Reference
+### API Reference (`r2-shared`)

-*Note: Asynchronicity is represented with `Future` in this reference, but each platform should use the most idiomatic concurrency structure.*

-#### `Streamer` Extensions

-##### `Methods`

-There's three new parameters to `Streamer::open()`: `askCredentials`, `credentials` and `sender`.

-* `open(file: File, askCredentials: Boolean, credentials: String? = null, sender: Any? = null) -> Future<Publication>`
-  * `askCredentials: Boolean`
-    * Indicates whether the user can be prompted for its credentials.
-    * This should be used for example when you want to render a publication in a Navigator.
-    * When `false`, Content Protections are allowed to do background requests, but not to present a UI to the user.
-  * `credentials: String? = null`
-    * Credentials that Content Protections can use to attempt to unlock a publication, for example a password.
-    * Supporting string credentials is entirely optional for Content Protections, this is only provided as a convenience.
-    * The format is free-form: it can be a simple password, or a structured format such as JSON or XML.
-    * Reading apps may store these credentials in a secure database, in two cases:
-      * When presenting a `Dialog` taken from an `IncorrectPassword` error.
-In which case, the reading app may save the dialog's fields for later reuse, if the `Publication` is successfully unlocked.
-      * Using a private third-party API to provide the credentials back to the reading app.
-For example, as a property in the created `ContentProtectionService`.
-  * `sender: Any? = null`
-    * Free object that can be used by reading apps to give some context to the Content Protections.
-    * For example, it could be the source `Activity`/`ViewController` which would be used to present a credentials dialog.
-    * Content Protections are not supposed to examinate this parameter, it should be forwarded to the reading app if an interaction is needed.

-##### `Streamer.Error` Enum

-* `Canceled`
-  * Returned when the user canceled the parsing, for example by dismissing a credentials dialog.
-* `IncorrectCredentials(recoveryDialog: Dialog?)`
-  * Returned when the credentials – either from the `credentials` parameter, or from an external source – are incorrect, and we can't create a locked `Publication` object, e.g. for a password-protected ZIP.
-  * If the reading app may present a dialog to the user, to enter the credentials, a description of the dialog is given as an associated value. `Dialog` will be specified in its own proposal.
-* `Forbidden(Error?)`
-  * Returned when we're not allowed to open the `Publication` at all, for example because it expired.
-  * The Content Protection can provide a custom underlying error as an associated value.
-* `Unavailable(Error?)`
-  * Returned when the Content Protection can't open the `Publication` at the moment, for example because of a networking error.
-  * This error is generally temporary, so the operation can be retried or postponed.

-#### `ContentProtection` Interface

-Bridge between a Content Protection technology and the Readium toolkit.

-Its responsibilities are to:

-* unlock a publication by returning a customized `Fetcher`,
-* create a `ContentProtectionService` publication service.

-##### Methods

-* `open(file: File, fetcher: Fetcher?, askCredentials: Boolean, credentials: String?, sender: Any? = null) -> Future<ProtectedFile>?`
-  * Attempts to unlock a potentially protected file.
-  * `fetcher: Fetcher?`
-    * The Streamer will attempt to open a `Fetcher` for the low-level file access (e.g. `ZIPFetcher`), to avoid having each Content Protection open the `file` to check if it's protected by its technology.
-      * The media type's [structured syntax name suffix](https://tools.ietf.org/html/rfc6838#section-4.2.8) can be used by the Streamer for unknown formats, to determine which kind of `Fetcher` to create.
-    * A publication might be protected in such a way that the package format can't be recognized, in which case, the Streamer will pass a `null` fetcher and the Content Protection will have the responsibility of creating the `Fetcher`.
-  * Returns:
-    * (synchronously) `null` if the `file` is not protected by this technology,
-    * a `Streamer.Error` if the file can't be opened,
-    * a `ProtectedFile` in case of success.

-##### `ProtectedFile` Data Class

-Holds the result of opening a `File` with a `ContentProtection`.

-*All the constructor parameters are public.*

-* `ProtectedFile(file: File, unprotectedFormat: Format?, fetcher: Fetcher, contentProtectionServiceFactory: ContentProtectionService.Factory?)`
-  * `file: File`
-    * Protected file to parse.
-    * In most cases, this will be set to the `file` given to `ContentProtection::open()`.
-But if the Content Protection technology needs to point to a different secure file, or a temporary file, this new `file` will be used to parse the `Publication`.
-For example, this could be used to decrypt on-the-fly a publication to a temporary location.
-  * `unprotectedFormat: Format?`
-    * Equivalent format when the file is unprotected, if there's any.
-    * This will be used to select the appropriate publication parser, for example:
-      * `LCPProtectedAudiobook` becomes `Audiobook`,
-      * but `LCPProtectedPDF` doesn't become `PDF`, because the PDF parser can't understand an LCPDF file.
-  * `fetcher: Fetcher`
-    * Primary fetcher to be used by the parser.
-    * The Content Protection can unlock resources with a custom `Fetcher`, for example by:
-      * Wrapping the leaf `fetcher` provided by the Streamer in a `TransformingFetcher` with a decryption `Resource.Transformer` function.
-      * Discarding the source leaf `fetcher` altogether and creating a new one to handle access restrictions.
-For example, by creating an `HTTPFetcher` that will inject a Bearer Token in requests.
-  * `contentProtectionServiceFactory: ContentProtectionService.Factory?`
-    * Factory for the publication service that will be added to the created `Publication` by the Streamer.

 #### `UserRights` Interface